wanxuanz/INFO30005_snack_in_van/README.md

 _The following inclues other features which are not part of the **Deliverable 2 - Mockup App Server**_

 * When you are at page https://snacks-in-a-van-webg100.herokuapp.com/customer/, you will be able to view all the customers' details who are currently stored in our database (the Collection name that the customers details stored is **`customers`**).
 You can add a new customer in postman by typing this URL https://snacks-in-a-van-webg100.herokuapp.com/customer/ and set the request as POST.
-Then in the body you can type `{"firstName":xxxx,"lastName":xxxx,"customerId":xxxx}` in the text box and set the input format as `raw` and `JSON(application/javascript)` above the text box.
+Then you can type `{"firstName":xxxx,"lastName":xxxx,"customerId":xxxx}` in the text box and set the input format as `raw` and `JSON(application/javascript)` above the text box.
 After that you can see new customer detail at page https://snacks-in-a-van-webg100.herokuapp.com/customer/.

 ## Instructions of Using code